IA-Entertainment-git-organization/n8n-nodes-comfyuinew/README.md

 3. Add the ComfyUI node
 4. Paste your workflow JSON
 5. Configure the API URL
-6. Execute and retrieve generated images
+6. Execute and retrieve generated images or video

 ## Error Handling